onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 This section contains release notes for Onegini DABP.

-In the release notes we mention new features and bug fixes.
+In the release notes, we mention new features and bug fixes.
 If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).

 ## Release date: 2021-04-14
 * After removing a user from a group, if he is no longer of any group his account will be removed from CIM
 * Translation fixes and improvements
 * Minor UI EventHandler
-  ** Color of the Profile icon is now configurable
+  ** Color of the profile icon is now configurable
   ** Logo format has changed from .png to .svg
   ** A preview is shown when the user details are loaded ** User status and app loading messages are now translatable